GeorgeFischhof/python_learning_material/02_Basic_variables/03_String_operations.md

 otherwise return False.

    suffix can also be a tuple of suffixes to look for.
-With optional start, test beginning at that position.
+With optional `start`, test beginning at that position.
-With optional end, stop comparing at that position.
+With optional `end`, stop comparing at that position.

 - `str.find(sub[, start[, end]])` <br/>
 Return the lowest index in the string where substring sub is found within the slice s[start:end].
-Optional arguments start and end are interpreted as in slice notation.
+Optional arguments `start` and `end` are interpreted as in slice notation.
 Return -1 if sub is not found.

   Note: The find() method should be used only if you